Do You Feel Like You’ve Been Hit by A Bus?

 From 2017 to 2018, 234 buses were involved in fatal crashes!
 In 2017, an estimated 143,000 pedestrians were struck by vehicles.
 When you are in an accident with a government vehicle, who will make the injured person whole?
 If a governmental vehicle is involved in an accident, the rules change.
 You will need to deal with the government, not the individual driver.
 Often, the government is provided sovereign immunity.

 This means the person driving is legally protected, and you have almost no alternative remedy.
-The essential question would be what type of governmental vehicle caused the crash.
-If the vehicle was a non-emergency vehicle, you may be able to collect a remedy.
-If the vehicle was an ambulance, fire truck, etc., the ability to sue is more difficult.
-If the vehicle was a part of a federal agency, the claim maybe a federal claim falling under the Federal Tort Claims Act.
+Furthermore, the essential question would be what type of governmental vehicle caused the crash.
+If the vehicle was non-emergency, you may be able to collect a remedy.
+However, If the vehicle was an ambulance, fire truck, etc., the ability to sue is more difficult.
+If the vehicle was part of a federal agency, the claim may be a federal claim falling under the Federal Tort Claims Act.

 There Are Time Limits to Seek Compensation!